hpcgarage/spatter/results/README.md

     The number of data bytes moved during a run of the kernel

 usabled_bandwidth:
     This bandwidth does not account for bandwidth spend on index buffers.
-It is `bytes_moved/time
+It is bytes_moved/time/1024/1024, which is MiB/s

 omp_threads:
     Meaningful only if using OpenMP backend